-It should be noted that BTEX compounds are considered separately in Atlantic RBCA Tool Kit Version 3.2.2 which is consistent with CCME practice.
-Therefore, TEX values are not required to be added back into the Modified TPH to obtain Total TPH for comparison at Tier II.
+It should be noted that BTEX compounds are considered separately in Atlantic RBCA Tool Kit Version 4.0 which is consistent with CCME guidance.
+Therefore, TEX values are not required to be added back into the Modified TPH for comparison at Tier II.

-3.3.7 Modified TPH Guidelines - PHCs
+3.3.7 Modified TPH Guidelines

-RBSLs for Modified TPH are provided in the Tier I RBSL Tables for three types of fresh, unweathered petroleum products.
+RBSLs for Modified TPH are provided in the Tier I RBSL Tables for three types of fresh, unweathered petroleum product/mixtures.
 These three products include:

-- gasoline, - diesel (same composition as #2 fuel oil or furnace oil) and - #6 oil (same composition as crankcase or lubricating oil).
+- gasoline - diesel (similar composition as #2 fuel oil or furnace oil) - #6 oil (similar composition as crankcase or lubricating oil)

-The four carbon ranges reported by the laboratory ( $C_6$ - $C{10}$ {less BTEX}, $>C{10}$ - $C{16}$ , $>C{16}$ - $C{21}$ , and $>C{21}$ - $C{32}$ ) are not the same as these three petroleum product types and cannot be compared to the RBSL for Modified TPH.
-The laboratory results for the four carbon ranges must be added together and the total then compared to the applicable Modified TPH RBSL.
+The four carbon ranges reported by the laboratory (C_6-C{10} {less BTEX}, > $C{10}-C{16}$, > $C{16}-C{21}$, and > $C{21}-C{32}$) are not the same as the TPH representing these three petroleum products and cannot be compared directly to the RBSL for Modified TPH.
+The laboratory results for the four carbon ranges must be added together and the total then compared to the applicable Modified TPH RBSL or PSSL.